Best car audio gear for summer road trips

 Adding a radar detector to your passenger vehicle doesn’t mean you’re a hot rodding hoodlum hell-bent on vehicular mayhem.
 It just means you’re a smart person who doesn’t want to spoil your trip by getting a ticket when you drive through an unexpected speed

 trap enforcement zone in an unfamiliar area.
 If you’re travelling a lot this summer, a radar detector is a wise investment.
-And cordless models like the Escort Solo featured here won’t take up one of the 12-volt outlets you might need for phones and other devices.
+And cordless models won’t take up one of the 12-volt outlets you might need for phones and other devices.